trisweb/roon-on-wine/README.md

+# Fork Description

+This fork was made via the guide from @benjaminbellamy on https://github.com/RoPieee/roon-on-wine/issues/26 It's all up to date for installing Roon 2.0 under **Wine 7+**.
+You need to install Wine 7 first for it to work.

 # Running Roon on Linux with Wine

 This script makes it possible to run Roon on Wine.
 It creates a separate Wine instance in a folder; this is required for Roon.